ferozsalam/elastalert-ci/README.md

 runs `elastalert-test-rule` against all the rules that are provided to it.
-The results of `elastalert-test-rule` are passed to a wrapper script that collects the results of all rules that have run, returning a 0 exit code if all rules have passed and a 1 exit code if any rules have failed.
+The results of `elastalert-test-rule` are passed to a wrapper script that collects the results of all rules that have run, returning a 0 exit code if all alerts have fired and a 1 exit code if any rules have failed to load or haven't fired.

 Key features: